 - Ready to Assemble — some adult assembly required

-Turn any environment into a playground with this slackline designed as a complete kit specifically for beginners.
+Turn any environment into a playground with the perfect outdoor gift for kids.
+The Play Line slackline is designed as a complete kit specifically for beginners.
 Featuring static-style material with rubber grip, an overhead guide line with arm trainer and carry bag, the Play Line makes learning simple.

 - Fully adjustable and easily installed between any sturdy anchor points